hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2025-04-19

+Yesterday, I talked about stepping backwards in a debugger.
+There is an inherent overhead to this.
+Not only to you need to generate the instructions to do this on the fly, you also need to store them.
+And computers can execute a lot of instructions in a short time, so such an "undo instruction" buffer might get quite long.

+I'm not too worried about the performance overhead of logging the undo instructions.
+For now, performance is not a priority anyway.
+And I have ideas on how to alleviate, and in many cases completely eliminate, the overhead.
+Maybe I'm being too optimistic, but either way, that's a topic for another day.

+I'm currently more worried about the length of the undo buffer.
+It would need to be limited, and on memory-restricted platforms (consider microcontrollers), it might have to be quite short.
+This restricts the usefulness of this feature, but I have ideas on how to get around that too.

 ## 2024-04-18

 Let's talk about debuggers.
 I think there's a core set of features that you